 - Caroleen, Carolene

 - Carriana, Carrianna, Carianna, Cariana

 - Carvel, Carvell

 - McArthur, MacArthur

 - Zacari, Zacary

-Some of these names could be considered variants of the more popular CAR-names, but it can be hard to tell.
+Some of these names could be considered variants of the more popular CAR names, though it’s hard to tell.
 For instance, Caralynn — is it a form of Caroline?
 Is it Cara + Lynn?
 (Maybe a bit of both?)
 Others are non-traditional spellings of more common names, such as Karim, Karen, and Cornelia.